sofianeikkour/Investigating-COVID-19-Virus-Trends/README.md

 # Investigating-COVID-19-Virus-Trends

 ### **Context:**
-In this project, we will analyze a dataset related to COVID-19 to investigate the virus trends.
+In this project, we analyzed a dataset related to COVID-19 to investigate the virus trends.
 Luckily, several organizations have shared many datasets allowing the conduction of several kinds of analysis in order to understand this pandemic.

 ### **Objective:**
 The purpose of this project is to identify which countries have had the highest number of positive cases against the number of tests.